survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

 ## Conclusion

 You should now have a basic idea of how to author npm packages.
 Webpack can help you a lot here.
-Just picking up `output.libraryTarget` and `externals` help you a lot.

-These options are useful beyond package authoring.
+The covered options are useful beyond package authoring.
 Particularly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using some other way.